 Dr. White’s earlier honors include a Method to Extend Research in Time (MERIT) Award from the NIH, the Society for Pediatric Research Award in honor of E. Mead Johnson from the Society, and the Ernst Oppenheimer Award from the Endocrine Society.
 He was elected to the American Society for Clinical Investigation in 1990 and has served on advisory committees for the NIH and on several editorial boards.

 The Division that Dr. White leads – one of the largest and busiest in the country – provides services to Children’s Health.
-It offers one of only four pediatric programs in Texas certified by the American Diabetes Association and oversees the Center for Obesity and its Consequences in Health (COACH) clinic, which provides the only comprehensive program for childhood obesity in North Texas, and the GENder Education and Care Interdisciplinary Support (GENECIS) Program, the first and largest program in the Southwest that provides multidisciplinary care to transgender children and adolescents.
+It offers one of only four pediatric programs in Texas certified by the American Diabetes Association and oversees the Center for Obesity and its Consequences in Health (COACH) clinic, which provides the only comprehensive program for childhood obesity in North Texas.

 Dr. Pérez Fontán holds the Robert L. Moore Chair in Pediatrics.